Addiction is a Collective Problem that Affects us All

 One of the most important ways communities can support the national effort to heal individuals and their families from addiction is to embrace privately owned sober living houses in neighborhoods.

 Our CARF-accredited, licensed facility has been helping women get sober for over 40 years.
-We understand that women who complete addiction treatment need a strong support system and stable living environment once they leave rehab.
+We understand that women who complete addiction treatment need a strong support system and a stable living environment once they leave rehab.
 To ensure the success of our clients, we offer sober living to provide long-term support to women, which promotes ongoing recovery.

 Studies have shown that those who reside at a sober living home for at least 90 days substantially increase their chances of enjoying continuous sobriety.
 This greatly reduces the risk of a fatal overdose, DWI, drug arrests, and other negative consequences that result from addiction.